Mackenzie Cundil Value Fund

 Once the technology bubble burst, the markets began to reward traditional value investing once again.
 We began to go back to “old economy stocks” that could be once again be evaluated based on traditional valuation metrics.

 I talked to one of these traditional value players to try to understand the workings of a true value management style.
 I talked to Tim McElvaine, co-manager of the Mackenzie Cundil Value Fund.
-Tim works with Peter Cundill and David Briggs to employ a team approach of money management.
+Tim works with Peter Cundill and David Briggs to employ a team approach to money management.

-What does a Value Manager do?
+What does a value manager do?

 I asked Tim how does a value manager run a mutual fund?
 His response was that every company they looked at had to measure up on three levels:

 - Step one is to try to determine what the company is worth?
 What is the Net Asset Value (NAV) for that company?
 For the Cundill team, they have a meeting of the minds as to how a stock is valued.
-The key of course is to buy a company at a discount as to what it is worth.
+The key, of course, is to buy a company at a discount as to what it is worth.

 - Next, they look at how volatile is the estimate of the value of that company?
 What variables will impact on this valuation?
 For example, they want to try to understand what variables might cause their valuation theories in the first step to be incorrect.
 They might look at things like debt, the type of business that it is in, the sector environment, and even the competition.